 Attend a motorcycle safety class

 Unfortunately, the most important safety rule is about the most ignored one.
-It is the enrolment for a motorcycle safety course.
+It is the enrollment for a motorcycle safety course.
 A lot of motorcyclists see this course as a complete waste of time and money.
 Some parts of the classes are taken by a Jersey motorcycle traffic lawyer to remind and educate motorcyclists on important traffic rules.

 Higher speed does not give more fun in any way.
 Thinking so indicates irresponsibility and immaturity.
 If you are not in a hurry to beat any time line, you should take it easy.
 When you are riding slowly and something unexpected happens, you have more time to think.
 But with a breakneck speed, there will be no time.
 Remember, you are not the only road user and other road user could make a silly move.
 You can only claim your right if you survive the accident in your right senses.